Terms of Insurance Business Agreement

 You can check our authorisation on the FCA's Register by visiting the website www.fca.org.uk or by contacting the FCA on 0800 111 6768.

-If you are a consumer insured (i.e. a person buying insurance wholly or mainly for personal purposes unrelated to your employment), you have a duty to take reasonable care to answer questions fully and accurately, and that any information you volunteer is not misleading.
-This duty exists before the cover is placed, when renewed, or altered at any time throughout the duration of the policy.
-If you do not do so, your Insurer may be able to void your policy from inception.
+Under English law, if you are a consumer insured (an individual buying insurance wholly or mainly for purposes unrelated to their trade, business or profession) you have a duty to take reasonable care to answer the insurer's questions fully and accurately and to ensure that any information that you/they volunteer is not misleading.
+This duty exists before the cover is placed, when it is renewed and any time that it is varied.
+The policy wording confirms that this duty continues for the duration of the policy.
+If you do not do this, the insurer may be able to impose different terms on the cover, may charge a higher premium or, in some circumstances, may be able to void the policy from inception and any claims under it would not be paid.

 Confidentiality of Information